RouxRC/gazouilleur/LIST_COMMANDS.md

   + `newsurl <name>`

-     > Displays the url of a RSS feed saved as &lt;name&gt; for current channel.
+     > Displays the url of a RSS feed or a monitored page saved as &lt;name&gt; for current channel.

   + `tweetswith <match>`